alperenbolat0/caravel_user_project/README.md

 |-----------------------------------------|

 This is SOC project for implementing opensource riscv core on Efabless Shuttle.
-Verilog core belongs ultraembedeed team.
+Verilog core belongs ultraembedded team.
 You can visit https://github.com/ultraembedded/riscv/